Parse-Tree

 EOF {{IgLit(n, "Literal");}}

-In this last action also the ignored text will be inserted in the tree, which follows on the last symbol of the Java grammar:
+In this last action the ignored text will be inserted in the tree, which follows on the last symbol of the Java grammar:

 the comment: "// JavaParser"